f4exb/sdrangel/plugins/channelrx/demoddsc/readme.md

 Right clicking on the header will open a menu allowing you to select which columns are visible.
 To reorder the columns, left click and drag left or right a column header.
 Left click on a header to sort the table by the data in that column.

 Right clicking on a cell will open a pop-up menu that that allows:
 * MMSIs to be looked up on some popular web sites,
-* georaphical call areas to be drawn on the map,
+* Ships to be located on the [Map](../../feature/map/readme.md) if also being tracked via AIS,
-* ships to be located on the [Map](../../feature/map/readme.md) if also being tracked via AIS, or
+* Tune SSB Demods to the RX frequency or
-* tune SSB Demods to the RX frequency.
+* Geographical call areas to be drawn on the [Map](../../feature/map/readme.md):

 ![DSC Demodulator plugin GUI](../../../doc/img/DSCDemod_plugin_geocall.png)